hmutpw/hmutpw.github.io/index.md

 ### Summary:

 Puwen Tan is a highly-motivated bioinformatician with strong interest in developing methods to uncover the cell identity from multi-omics data.
-He is proficient in a variety of skills including single-cell RNA-seq analysis, data visualization and R package development.
-For the past 5 years, he focused on exploring the mechanism of hematopoietic stem cell differentiation (2017 Nat Commun, 2018 Autophagy, 2021 Cell Stem Cell, and 2022 Sci Adv) using bioinformatics methods.
+He is proficient in a variety of skills including **single-cell RNA-seq analysis**, **data visualization** and **R package development**.
+For the past 5 years, he focused on exploring the mechanism of hematopoietic stem cell differentiation (2017 *Nat Commun*, 2018 *Autophagy*, 2021 *Cell Stem Cell*, and 2022 *Sci Adv*) using bioinformatics methods.

 ### Education: